-An outdoor bath, featuring an open-air tub and shower, is simultaneously one of life’s simple pleasures and the ultimate luxury.
+An outdoor bath, featuring an open-air tub and possibly a shower, is simultaneously one of life’s simple pleasures and the ultimate luxury.
 Alfresco baths have been embraced all over the world for this very reason—they give us grounds to leave our cluttered lives behind, take a pause, and immerse ourselves in the peaceful envelope of nature.

 If you’ve travelled in a tropical country, there’s a good chance that you’ve experienced the allure of an outdoor bath.
 Accommodations in warm-weather destinations often include an oversized tub nestled among lush greenery, a shower flanked by a rustic stone wall, and an open-air sink.
 Birds drop by and butterflies wander through, and you resolve to never leave.

-There’s nothing like a soothing soak in a steamy tub in a snowy wonderland, or even the immersive experience of bathing in warm water in the rain.
+But the outside bath isn’t only reserved for tropical or dry climates.
+In our travels we’ve encountered equally-captivating open-air tubs and showers across the Northern hemisphere.
+There’s nothing like a soothing soak in a steamy tub in a snowscape, or even the immersive experience of bathing in the rain.
 No matter the destination, an outdoor bath can help you feel more connected to the landscape around you—helping you find a greater sense of connection with nature and yourself.

 To get inspired for your next soak, here are seven of our favourite styles of outdoor baths:

-Outdoor Soaking Tub in the Trees
+Outdoor Bathtub Among the Trees

 Ryokan Bath